List of brand-name condiments

-This is a list of brand name condiments.
-A condiment is a supplemental food, such as a sauce, that is added to some foods to impart a particular flavor, enhance its flavor, or in some cultures, to complement the dish.
+This is a list of brand-name condiments.
+A condiment is a supplemental food, such as a sauce, that is added to some foods to impart a particular flavor, enhance its flavor, or, in some cultures, to complement the dish.
 The term originally described pickled or preserved foods, but has shifted meaning over time.
-Many diverse condiments exist in various countries, regions and cultures.
+Many condiments exist in various countries, regions and cultures.
 A brand or mark is a name, term, design, symbol, or other feature that distinguishes an organization or product from its rivals in the eyes of the customer.
 Brands are used in business, marketing, and advertising.